ethereum-mining/ethminer/README.md

 ### Contributing

+All development goes in develop branch - please don't submit pull requests to master.

 Please read [CodingStandards.txt](CodingStandards.txt) thoroughly before making alterations to the code base.
 Please do *NOT* use an editor that automatically reformats whitespace away from astylerc or the formatting guidelines as described in [CodingStandards.txt](CodingStandards.txt).